Back to Resource Center

 Clearly defined workflows ensure that every member of your team understands company policies, practices, and procedures.
 It provides structure to each job, takes the guesswork out of planning, and still allows room for improvisation and adaptation.

 By standardizing workflows, you’ll improve communication with customers and elevate project quality.
 You’ll also boost your bottom line.
-In fact, studies show that companies with siloed, complicated workflow processes often lose 20 to 30 percent in revenue a year due to such inefficiencies.
+In fact, according to a study from Grammarly, the average company loses $12,506 per employee per year simply from miscommunication.

 7. Incorporate Project Management Software